-For the financial year ended March 31, 2020, in light of the net losses, shareholders will not be paid any dividends.
+For the financial year ended on March 31, 2021, given previous tax loss carryforwards, no dividends will be paid to shareholders.

 In the longer term, given the restructuring that has just been finalized (see Section18.7 below), the future dividends policy has yet to be determined.